lorenmt/clarity-template/README.md

 By default, the template uses the free fonts.
 To switch to the licensed fonts, follow these steps:
 1. Download the trial license or purchase the full license and place the font files in the  `assets/fonts` directory.
 2. Optionally, use a [web font converter](https://transfonter.org/) to ensure compatibility across different browsers.
-3. Update the font-size and default font options in `assets/stylesheets/_master.scss`.
+3. Update the font-size and default font options in `assets/stylesheets/_master.scss` (just comment in and out).
-4. Change the corresponding CSS file path to `assets/stylesheets/main.css` in each HTML file.
+4. Change the corresponding CSS file path to `assets/stylesheets/main.css` in your project HTML file.

-To further improve the visual aesthetics, please consider purchasing the  [FontAwesome Pro](https://fontawesome.com/plans) for a complete icon set.
+5. To further improve the visual aesthetics, please consider purchasing the  [FontAwesome Pro](https://fontawesome.com/plans) for a complete icon set, and update `<link href="assets/fontawesome-free-6.6.0-web/css/all.min.css" rel="stylesheet">` with `<link href="assets/fontawesome-pro-6.6.0-web/css/all.min.css" rel="stylesheet">` in the `<head>` tag.

 ## License
 This project follows  <a href="https://creativecommons.org/licenses/by-sa/4.0/"><b>Creative Commons Attribution-ShareAlike 4.0 International License</b></a>.
 This allows you to freely modify and distribute the template in any way you like.
 In return, I kindly ask that you link back to the [Clarity blog post](https://shikun.io/projects/clarity) in the footer to acknowledge my work and efforts.
 Enjoy!